thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **AuditEventType**: To indicate the event type to use on the audit event.
 (Default is the context name).
 Can contain the following placeholders:
    - \{context}: replaced with the Db Context type name.
    - \{database}: replaced with the database name.
+- **IncludeIndependantAssociations**: Value to indicate if the Independant Associations should be included.
+Independant associations are logged on EntityFrameworkEvent.Associations (Only for EF <=5, since EF Core does not support many-to-many relations without a join entity.
+Check [this](https://github.com/aspnet/EntityFrameworkCore/issues/1368)).

 The following settings can be configured per entity type: